byteface/pypals/README.md

 ## about
 pypals was my first every python project written in python2 in about 2012.
 It is a useful way to organise code snippets and do research.
 In 2019 I ported it to python 3 while learning to make pip packages.

+please use it responsibly and if you want to contribute, fork it and send me a pull request.